 Now, for the most important bit and the bit you really want to know..
 Did it work?

-She woke up according to UK time, so had her breakfast, played for little bit and then napped again in the bassinet with the Fly Babee for another couple of hours just before landing.
+She woke up according to UK time, so had her breakfast, played for a little bit and then napped again in the bassinet with the CoziGo another couple of hours just before landing.
 Great result!

 We had no issues with using it from the crew, their only stipulations were the baby had to be facing them in the aisle and removed if the seat belt sign was on. ( Note Qantas and Virgin allow you to keep babies in bassinets during any turbulence, as their restraints are slightly different.)

 We also used the CoziGo on our day flight to Melbourne with Emirates on a B777 with no issues, as she napped beautifully, and also on our return night flights with no issue at all.